-I did not play Fez with a controller on my Mac, although I know the original design included the Xbox360 gamepad.
+I did not play Fez with a controller, although I know the original design included the Xbox360 gamepad.
 I felt no discomfort using the MacBook’s natural keyboard and native control system, although I did find myself hitting escape a few times only to bring the Map option onscreen when I wanted the main menu.
 In Fez, The Enter key brings up the main menu.
 This is hardly a flaw, merely a strange learning curve.

-My MacBook Pro 2012 (non-retina) with i7, 16GB RAM and 650GT graphics card loaded and ran Fez just fine, although the first time playing I almost choked on my glass of whiskey when the hexahedron restarts the game (until I realized a MacBook wouldn’t reboot into a DOS-based environment).
-In any case, Polytron lists the following minimal system requirements:
+My MacBook Pro 2012 (non-retina) with i7, 16GB RAM, and 650GT graphics card loaded and ran Fez just fine, although the first time playing I almost choked on my glass of whiskey when the hexahedron restarts the game (until I realized a MacBook wouldn’t reboot into a DOS-based environment).
+In any case, Polytron lists the following minimum system requirements: